Jojodicus/dittrich.pro/content/setting-up-windows.md

 {{ youtube(id="K_k1mjDeVEo?si=HXHJuDoxdp85D2dI", class="youtube") }}

 The video above will go into a lot more details about how each of these technologies works, but for a one-stop-solution, **enabling NVIDIA Reflex in games or AMD Anti-Lag+ in the driver** is the easiest method for a near-perfect result.

+{% admonition(type="info", title="Info") %}
+To combine latency reduction with the elimination of tearing (see [VRR](#VRR)), it can be beneficial to set a fps-limit slightly below the monitor's refresh rate.
+So, with a 144 Hz monitor, games can be capped to ~142 Hz at the driver level.
+This will ensure that both latency reduction and VRR are operating together.
+{% end %}

 #### Resizable BAR